apache/directory-fortress-commander/README.txt

 >mvn tomcat:redeploy
 ___________________________________________________________________________________
 ###################################################################################
-# SECTION 6:  Instructions to integration test Commander Web application
+# SECTION 6:  Instructions to integration test Fortress Web application
 ###################################################################################

 Note: This test case depends that the prerequisite tasks have been performed in SECTION 1.